akvo/akvo-product-design/services/NotificationService/15-NotificationService/FunctionalDesign/NotificationService.md

 - Help Akvo staff with administrative tasks
 - Define a defined way to communicate between different services
 - Lay the foundation or be a starting point of discussions around the future Akvo platform

-## Non goals
-The first iteration should probably not include email, it's a isolated feature that can easily be added later.